ricmac/Cybercultural/src/posts/memoir/roadmap-bubbleblog.md

 Or search for "Bubble Blog MacManus" on your local online bookstore.

-If you are looking for a good overview of my book project, see [my launch post](/p/bubble-blog-web20-memoir).
+If you are looking for a good overview of my book project, see [the launch post](/p/bubble-blog-web20-memoir).

 ## Introduction